jeremyheiler/rejoice/README.md

 java -jar target/rejoice-{version}.jar eval '1 2 + !'
 ```

-The command has a `--mode` option that selects either the `rejoice` (defualt) or `joy` runtime.
+The command has a `--load` option that will load a module from a file.
 If any options are provided, the program must be provided after `--` to indicate that there are no more options to handle.

 ```
-java -jar target/rejoice-{version}.jar eval --mode joy -- '1 2 succ put'
+java -jar target/rejoice-{version}.jar eval --load foo.rejoice -- 'foo/bar'
 ```

 ## Running a REPL